 Unity students are encouraged to align with the spirit of the Christ within for personal guidance and direction that will best enhance their spiritual growth.
 The Unity ministry provides a safe and sacred space for study, participation, fellowship, support, transformation and awakening to the joy of living in God's world.
 Each Unity ministry is supported by the freewill offerings of those who share its vision.
 Unity affirms the freedom of each individual to advance spiritually according to his or her own level of understanding.
 Respect for and faith in the spirit of God in every person makes it unnecessary to set down fixed creeds or impose limiting beliefs.
 Each individual is encouraged to follow the Unity teachings in determining personal responses in his or her life.

-The Association of Unity Churches is comprised of approximately 915 member ministries and satellite ministries on the North American Continent; through the World Outreach Department of Unity School there are approximately 65 international ministries informally affiliated with the Association of Unity Churches.
+The Unity Worldwide Ministry is comprised of approximately 915 member ministries and satellite ministries on the North American Continent; through the World Outreach Department of Unity School there are approximately 65 international ministries informally affiliated with the Unity Worldwide Ministries.
 Each ministry is under the leadership of a licensed or ordained Unity minister, or authorized spiritual leader.

 The emphasis in Unity organizations is on spiritual activities, such as worship services, healing meetings, prayer groups, counseling, study classes, and youth development, including Sunday school and programs for young people of all ages.
 Since acknowledging God's presence in each person is part of Unity's spiritual purpose, social functions are also an important part of Unity organizations.